BrandonJoffe/home_surveillance/Readme.md

 ### How does it work? ###

-The diagram below illustrates the dependencies and relationships between each of the system objects and how they interface with the respective hardware components as well as the user interface.
+The SurveillanceSystem object is the heart of the system and performs all the central processing.
+It can control several IPCameras and monitors the system's alerts.
+A FaceRecogniser object provides functions for training a linear SVM classifier using the face database and includes all the functions nessacery to perform face recognition using Openface's pretrained neural network (Thank you Brandon Amos!!).

 [![solarized dualmode]
 (https://github.com/BrandonJoffe/home_surveillance/blob/master/system/testing/implementation/finalSystemImplementation.png?raw=true?raw=true)](#features)